 Overwintering mums is possible.
-Because many people think that mums (formally called Chrysanthemums) are at best a finicky perennial, many gardeners treat them as annuals.
-But, this does not have to be the case.
+Because people often think that mums (formally called Chrysanthemums) are at best a finicky perennial, many gardeners treat them as annuals, but this doesn’t have to be the case.
 With just a little winter care for mums, these fall beauties can come back year after year.
 Keep reading to learn more about how to winterize mums.

 Winter Care for Mums

 The steps for wintering mums start when you plant them.
 Make sure that you plant your mums in well draining soil.
-In many cases, it is not the cold that kills mums, but rather the ice that forms around the mums roots if they are planted in soil that collects water.
+In many cases, it is not the cold that kills mums, but rather the ice that forms around the roots if they’re planted in soil that collects water.
 Well draining soil is essential to successfully overwintering mums.

-When planting your mums, also consider planting them in a somewhat sheltered location where they will not be exposed to winter winds which can decrease their chances of surviving the winter.
+When planting your mums, also consider planting them in a somewhat sheltered location where they will not be exposed to winter winds that can decrease their chances of surviving the winter.

 The next step in winter care for mums is to properly insulate them in the fall.
 The leaves of the plant will die back and become brown after a few hard frosts have hit your area.
 After the foliage of the plant has died back, you will need to cut it back.
-Cut back the stems of the mums to 3-4 inches above the ground.
-Leaving a little bit of the stems will ensure that next year you have a full plant as the new stems will grow from these trimmed stems.
+Cut back the stems of the mums to 3 to 4 inches (8 to 10 cm.) above the ground.
+Leaving a little bit of the stems will ensure that next year you have a full plant, as the new stems will grow from these trimmed stems.
 If you cut the mums back to the ground, fewer stems will grow next year.

 After this, when wintering mums, it is best to provide a heavy layer of mulch over the plant after the ground has frozen.
 The mulch for winterizing mums can be straw or leaves.
 This layer of mulch helps to keep the ground insulated.
 Interestingly, the idea is to help prevent the ground from thawing during the winter during warm spells.
 When the ground freezes and thaws and freezes again, this causes more damage to the plant than if it simply stays frozen for the whole winter season.